 • Read our Nikon Z 50 review

-Nikon tells us this little pancake lens performs better than an F-mount DSLR kit lens, and it’s all thanks to the Z mount’s superior image rendering.
+Nikon tells us this little lens – one of the best pancake lenses you can buy right now – performs better than an F-mount DSLR kit lens, and it’s all thanks to the Z mount’s superior image rendering.
 This is cited as one of the most important factors in the Nikon mirrorless camera system.
 The company also showed us an updated version of its Nikon lens roadmap with no fewer than 11 new lenses added.

 First impressions confirm just how compact this little lens is.
 The Z 50 is notably smaller than its full-frame counterparts and when retracted, the Z DX 16-50mm barely protrudes beyond the camera’s comfy grip.